The no recovery race of Upstate New York.

 Race history ...

-The race course is a two and a half-mile loop containing a variety of ups and downs.
+The race course is a five and a half-mile loop containing a variety of ups and downs.
 To reduce check-in and registration time FHMBC offers preregistration.
-Preregistration begins two months in advance of the race series and closes a week before the series starts.
+Preregistration typically begins two months in advance of the race series and closes about a week before the series starts.
 Races start at 6:30 pm, please arrive one to two hours in advance.
 Trophies and awards are presented at the final race of the series.

 It is not too hard to find but if you need help from the Thruway the directions are below.